jhthorsen/mojo-server-daemoncontrol/README.md

 # DESCRIPTION

 [Mojo::Server::DaemonControl](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemonControl) is not a web server.
 Instead it manages one or more [Mojo::Server::Daemon](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemon) processes that can handle web requests.
-Each of these servers are started with [SO\_REUSEPORT](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3ADaemon#reuse) enabled.

-This means it is only supported on systems that support [SO\_REUSEPORT](https://lwn.net/Articles/542629/).
-It also does not support fork emulation.
-It should work on most modern Linux based systems though.

 This server is an alternative to [Mojo::Server::Hypnotoad](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3AHypnotoad) where each of the workers handle long running (WebSocket) requests.
 The main difference is that a